brianhill/black-holes/daily_schedule_term_3.md

 ### Week 11 &mdash; Exam 2 &mdash; Energy and Momentum Conservation in the Schwarzschild Metric

 * Monday, Nov.
-18 &mdash; Exam 2 covering everything since Chapter 4 to Section 7.5 of *Spacetime Physics*, and Chapters 1 and 2 of *Exploring Black Holes*
+18 &mdash; [Exam 2](./exams/Exam2.nb.pdf) covering everything from Chapter 4 to Section 7.5 of *Spacetime Physics*, and Chapters 1 and 2 of *Exploring Black Holes*
 * Thursday, Nov.
 21 &mdash; Start Chapter 3 &mdash; The application of the Principle of Extremal Aging to paths in the Schwarzchild metric

 ### Week 12 &mdash;